appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 * An Amazon Elastic File System (EFS) set up.
 If you don't have an Amazon EFS, create by following the below steps:
     - Go to **AWS EFS** in the Amazon Management Console and click **Create**.
     - Configure parameters for VPC and storage class.
-    - Verify that the EFS, ECS cluster, and Fargate instances are in the same VPC.
+    - Verify that the EFS, ECS cluster and Fargate instances are in the same VPC.
     - Go to the Network tab for the ECS that you created, and ensure the mount-target is available in the same availability zone as the ECS cluster.
     - An Amazon Security group with ports 80, 443, and 22 accessible.
 If you don't have one, [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group)
     - To enable port access, [add an inbound rule](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) for the port ranges 80, 443, and 22 to the security group you created above.